 Recently, my brother called me to encourage me in this situation.
 He is very busy so I was thrilled to hear from him.
 He said something that I loved and I wanted to pass it along.

 He said that often when he was playing ball in high school, an opponent would give him a “cheap shot” – a foul – that the referee didn’t see.
 The player who received the cheap shot, would decide to give one back, to retaliate or get even, since the ref didn’t catch it.
-However, here’s the rub: the referee would usually see the retaliation, and call the foul on the player who was trying to get even.
+But here’s the rub: the referee would usually see the retaliation, and call the foul on the player who was trying to get even.
 My brother said of his own experience on the court, “By retaliating, and getting a foul, the guy who gave the cheap shot would win.
 But, if I let the cheap shot go, and stayed focused on the game, I wouldn’t get a foul and risk getting benched.”
-He went on to say, “When you wanna retaliate, just remember, you might get the foul.”
+He went on to say, “When you want to retaliate, just remember, you might get the foul.”

 I love the mental picture that Kevin gave me.
 I have thought about it over and over.
 I don’t want the foul, I don’t want to be the one who looks bad.
 I want to stay focused on the “game” – my calling as a wife and mother – and keep going forward.

-Wanna get even?
+Do you want to get even?
 Don’t do it.
 Don’t get the foul.